A One Man Army- TrueNat Testing for the Identification of COVID-19 in Firozabad, Uttar Pradesh, India

 Principle of the test- It works on the principle of Real Time RT-PCR.
 The target sequence for the kit being E gene, RdRp gene and human RNase P which serves as Internal Positive Control (IPC).
 If sample was positive for Beta CoV, 6 μL of the same extracted RNA was put in the reaction well and the test was inserted in the real time quantitative micro PCR analyser where the RNA is first converted into complementary DNA (cDNA) and further thermal cycling takes place.
 Positive amplification causes the dual labelled fluorescent probe in the chip based Real Time PCR test to release fluorophores in an exponential manner which is captured by the built in optoelectronic sensor and displayed on the screen.

 Interpretation of result: The results are obtained as amplification curves.
 Both the target and IPC curves take an exponential path and the fluorescence crosses the threshold value in case of positive samples.
 The curve remains horizontal throughout the test and the IPC curve takes an exponential path in case of negative samples.
 In case IPC remains horizontal in a negative sample the test is invalid (displayed on the screen).

 At the end of the test, results are displayed as not detected for negative and detected for positive results.
 In case of positive results, the viral load is displayed as High (Ct<20), Medium (20≤Ct<25), Low (25≤Ct<30) and Very low (Ct ≥30) as per the manufacturers’ instructions.
-The Ct values for positive samples were recorded and association with the duration of symptoms in the patients.
+The Ct values for positive samples were recorded and association with the duration of symptoms in the patients was done.

 The limitation was in getting proper clinical history in some cases due to the fear of interaction with COVID-19 symptomatic patients and while performing the tests few samples had to be repeated due to invalid results.